noribang/01_Git-HTML-CSS/notes.md

 git add -A
 git commit -m "COMMENTS"
 git push

+git remote add origin <URL OF REMOTE REPO>
+	**THIS WILL ADD REMOTE REPO AS NICKNAME ORIGIN

+git push -u origin master
+	**THIS WILL PUSH TO REMOTE ORIGIN FROM LOCAL MASTER

 git log
 git about
 git commit --amend **THIS AMENDS LAST COMMIT MESSAGE**